MCPower-Security/mcpower-proxy/src/README.md

 ## Architecture

-MCPower Proxy Server is built as a transparent 1:1 MCP wrapper that intercepts all communication between AI clients and MCP servers.
+Defenter Proxy Server is built as a transparent 1:1 MCP wrapper that intercepts all communication between AI clients and MCP servers.
 The architecture includes:

 - **Transparent Proxy Layer**: 1:1 wrapper that directly intercepts and wraps MCP servers